petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/creating-notification-templates.md

 # Creating Notification Templates

-{bdg-secondary}`Available Liferay 7.4 U33+ and GA33+`
+{bdg-secondary}`Available Liferay 7.4 U46+/GA46+`

 With Notification Templates, you can design automated email notifications for Liferay services.
 Each template identifies a sender, recipients, and message content.
 While designing the template, you can search supported entities and add field references that insert their data dynamically into emails.

-Currently, Notification Templates only supports Object actions.
-However, Commerce Channels include built-in notification template capabilities for Channel events.
+Currently, notification templates only support [Object actions](../../building-applications/objects/creating-and-managing-objects/defining-object-actions.md).
+However, Commerce Channels include built-in notification template capabilities for channel events.
 See [Store Emails](https://learn.liferay.com/commerce/latest/en/store-management/sending-emails/store-emails.html) for more information.

 ```{important}
 To use email notifications, your instance must have a configured [mail server](../../installation-and-upgrades/setting-up-liferay/configuring-mail.md).
 Once configured, you can access additional [email notification settings](../../system-administration/configuring-liferay/virtual-instances/email-settings.md) at the instance level.
 ```

-Follow these steps to create a notification template for custom Object actions:
+Follow these steps to create a notification template for Object actions:

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)), go to the *Control Panel* tab, and click *Notification Templates*.

 1. Click the *Add* button (![Add Button](../../images/icon-add.png)).

-   When designing a template, you can search custom Objects and add references to custom Object fields.
+   When designing a template, you can use Object field references to dynamically populate notification emails with entry data.
 To do this, go to the *Definition of Terms* section and use the *Entity* dropdown menu to select the desired Object definition.
 Then copy and paste the field references into the desired template fields.

    ![Search and add references to supported entity fields.](./creating-notification-templates/images/01.png)